Coal India Q1 profit rises 40% to Rs 3,174.4 cr; revenue up 36.8%

 Overall, the company's profit for the first quarter of the current financial year rose 40.1 per cent on a YoY basis, while its revenue jumped 36.8 per cent.
 EBITDA saw a significant 58.7 per cent growth and the margin grew 270 bps on a YoY basis.

 The coal behemoth had reported a marginal 1.1 per cent decline in its consolidated profit at Rs 4,586.78 crore for the quarter ended March 2021 on the back of lower sales.
-CIL accounts for over 80 per cent of domestic coal output.
+Coal India accounts for over 80 per cent of domestic coal output.
 The company is eyeing one billion tonnes of output by 2023-24.

 Coal India stock is trading at Rs 142, which is Rs 1.25 or 0.87 per cent down, on the National Stock Exchange.